-Premier Oil shares leap on Mexican oil discovery
+Premier Oil's major Mexican oil discovery boosts shares

 The project is jointly owned with Talos Energy, which acts as operator and has a 35 percent stake, and Sierra Oil and Gas which holds the remaining 40 percent.

 "The Zama discovery by Talos is the most important achievement so far of the Mexico's Energy Reform.
-According to our data, Zama is one of the 20 largest shallow-water fields discovered globally in the past 20 years," Pablo Medina, analyst at industry consultancy Wood Mackenzie said.
+According to our data, Zama is one of the 20 largest shallow-water fields discovered globally in the past 20 years," said Pablo Medina, an analyst at industry consultancy Wood Mackenzie.

 Talos Energy is currently setting a liner to protect the discovered reservoirs, before drilling deeper to a total vertical depth of about 4,200 meters, Premier said.

+Later on Wednesday, Mexico will tender the latest batch of productive areas in the sixth auction open to private and foreign producers since the energy reform.

+Separately, Italian oil firm Eni said on Wednesday it was raising its oil estimate at its Amoca field off Mexico that it won as a production-sharing contract in a 2015 tender, to 1 billion barrels of oil equivalent.

-Reporting by Arathy S Nair in Bengaluru; Editing by Susan Fenton and Mark Potter
+Reporting by Arathy S Nair in Bengaluru and Gabriel Stargardter in Mexico City; Editing by Bernadette Baum